|

-The Rehabilitation Act of 1973 requires a person with impaired sensory, manual or speaking skills have an opportunity to participate in programs equivalent to those afforded non-disabled persons.
+The Rehabilitation Act of 1973 requires a person with impaired sensory, manual, or speaking skills to have an opportunity to participate in programs equivalent to those afforded non-disabled persons.

-Assistance must be provided to all BadgerCare Plus members to assure effective communication.
+Assistance must be provided to all BadgerCare Plus applicants and members to ensure effective communication.
 This includes certified interpreters for deaf persons and translators for non-English speaking persons.
-See the Wisconsin BadgerCare Plus Enrollment and Benefits brochure (P-00079).
+See the ForwardHealth Enrollment and Benefits Handbook (P-00079).

 The Civil Rights Act of 1964 requires that applicants for public assistance have an equal opportunity to participate regardless of race, color, or national origin.